Implementation standards

 • Minimal JS; predictable layouts; reduced layout shift

-• Performance-aware assets and spacing discipline
+• Performance-aware assets and layout discipline

 • Graceful degradation where possible